Trusts are the traditional base of chambers’ work.

 Our expertise covers lifetime settlements, will trusts, resulting or constructive trusts, trusts arising from the co-ownership of land, trusts in the context of matrimonial proceedings, pensions trusts, charitable trusts and the taxation of trusts.

-Chambers is ranked a Tier 1 set by Legal 500 for Private Client: Trusts and Probate 2016, and in Band 1 by Chambers and Partners for Chancery: Traditional.
+Chambers is ranked a Tier 1 set by Legal 500 for Private Client: Trusts and Probate, and in Band 1 by Chambers and Partners for Chancery: Traditional.
+One source told Chambers and Partners for its 2019 Chancery: Traditional rankings: "Anytime we need expertise on big tax and trust cases, this is the set we go to as our first choice."

 Our work includes: